 - Panko: You can keep this dish low-carb by using pork rind panko, or go with regular panko.

 - Cilantro, Parsley, Lime Wedges, and Dipping Sauce: For serving.
-These are all optional, but great!
-See the dipping sauce ingredients below.

-For the Buffalo Ranch Dipping Sauce
+Ingredients For Buffalo Ranch Dipping Sauce

 - Ranch Dressing: You’ll need about half a cup of your favorite ranch dressing, prepared or homemade.